solana-foundation/developer-content/content/courses/native-onchain-development/program-derived-addresses.md

 Recall that the `instruction.rs` file defines the instructions our program will accept and how to deserialize the data for each.
 We need to add a new instruction variant for adding comments.
-Let’s start by adding a new variant `AddComment,` to the `MovieInstruction` enum.
+Let's start by adding a new variant `AddComment,` to the `MovieInstruction` enum.

 ```rust